 - significantly lower demand over the regulatory review period.
-In 2005-06, demand is 31% lower than previously forecast, while in 2009-10, demand is 18% lower due to permanent changes following drought; - in line with this reduced demand, operating costs are about 11% lower in 2009-10, although they are slightly higher in the first two years of the regulatory period; - a lower return on capital due to a lower risk-free rate and a slightly lower asset beta.
-The WACC applied is 8.02% compared to 8.72% previously; and - the regulatory asset base is around 5% lower at 2009-10 than previously, due to some assets previously anticipated in the future being excluded and the adoption of market value for land.
+In 2005-06, demand is 30.7% lower than previously forecast, while in 2009-10, demand is 23.6% lower due to permanent changes following drought; - in line with this reduced demand, operating costs are about 12% lower in 2009-10, although they are slightly higher in the first two years of the regulatory period; - a lower return on capital due to a lower risk free rate and a lower debt margin.
+These both reflect changes in capital markets since the last review.
+The WACC applied is 8.05% compared to 8.72% previously; and - the regulatory asset base is around 2% lower at 2009-10 than previously, due to some assets previously anticipated in the future being excluded and some optimisation of treated water distribution assets.